dcousin3/CohensdpLibrary/cran-comments.md

 ## Submission

-* Updated version 0.5.10
+* Updated version 0.5.11

 ## Comment

-* Re-vamp fortran code for standard fortran 2008, following Prof Ripley's message.
+* Forgot a test when an argument was missing

 ## Test environments